refaldyrk/hydra-env/README.md

    # List all keys in the environment file
    hydra-env --env=mycustomenv.json --list-keys

+   # Load all keys in the environment file
+   hydra-env --env=mycustomenv.json --load-env=example.env

    # Delete a key from the environment file
    hydra-env --env=mycustomenv.json --del-key=api_key
    ```